 medical use medicinal product

-Read this leaflet carefully before using this medication.
-Retain instructions as you may need them again.
+Read these instructions carefully before you start using this medicine.
+Save the instructions, you may need them again.

-If you have any questions, see your doctor.
-This medicine has been prescribed for you personally and should not be passed on to others as it may harm them even if you have the same symptoms as you.
+If you have any questions, consult your doctor.
+This medicine is for you personally and should not be given to others because it may harm them even if they have the same symptoms as you.

 Registration number: